robbaran/DataSciJHUCourse3Project/README.md

 ### Same Columns
 * df.txt and aggdf.txt both have 68 columns whose names are listed in '**modified_features.txt**' and whose derivations are explained in '**modified_features_info.txt**'.
   * The 1st column displays the subject_id, which is the identifier of a particular test subject for a measurement.
   * The 2nd through 67th columns display 66 measurements, corresponding to only the mean() and std() values of the original 561 features in the total dataset.
+(See **modified_features_info.txt** for more details about these variables)
   * The last and 68th column displays the name of the activity in which the subject was engaged during a test.
 ### Different Rows
 * df.txt and aggdf.txt represent different observations